 Altair EcoVillage is currently working with several professionals and will hire others to develop the project now that we purchased the site.
 We are investigating funding sources and are working with the local Township to revise the Zoning to include an EcoVillage.

-With a lifetime of experience in building, developing, realty, financing, and community organizations and governmental committees, Jonathan specializes in low-density lifestyle community.
-As our developer, he is under contract to deliver the project, help with marketing, and provide homes for Altair members.
-His connections with Sellers in the area, the Township, regional professionals, and real estate make him an ideal person to manage the project from beginning to end.
+With a lifetime of experience in building, developing, realty, financing, and community organizations and governmental committees, Jonathan specializes in low-density lifestyle communities.
+As our contract developer, he is on track to deliver the project, help with marketing, and provide homes for Altair members.
+His connections with sellers in the area, the Township, regional professionals, and real estate make him an ideal person to manage the project from beginning to end.
 He understands the concept of the EcoVillage and wants to provide an attractive, energy-efficient alternative to the housing developments that have blighted the Chester County countryside.

 Adam Supplee is a Licensed Landscape Architect, a Certified Planner, and is LEED accredited (Leadership in Energy and Environmental Design).
 He has experience representing public and private clients for over 20 years.